omni-ai-npu/community/design/oeps/README.md

 ### Why would I want to use the OEP process?

-Our aim with OEPs is to clearly communicate new efforts to the MindSpore contributor community.
+Our aim with OEPs is to clearly communicate new efforts to the Omni-AI contributor community.
 As such, we want to build a well curated set of clear proposals in a common format with useful metadata.

 Benefits to OEP users (in the limit):